Chapter 12 : Snapes and Shadows

 ‘Longbottom can barely walk straight, let alone cast a decent spell,’ Malfoy sneered.

-‘Luckily you already received your grade for the day Mr. Malfoy, as it appears that someone in this room has learned a secret or two in concealment charms.
-You will all write a foot long essay on the effects of the illumination draft to be handed in at the end of lesson.
+‘Luckily you already received your grade for the day, Mr. Malfoy, as it appears that someone in this room has learned a secret or two in concealment charms.
+You will all write a foot long essay on the effects of the illumination draught to be handed in at the end of lesson.
 Mr. Malfoy and Ms. Parkinson, you are exempt from this assignment as you were sabotaged today.
 You both may leave early.’

 Harry watched as they grabbed their things and left the room laughing to themselves and smirking at the rest of the class who still had another hour of torment.

 ‘I can’t believe he blamed me for the banishing charm,’ Hermione complained as they sat down across from Ron and Ginny in the Great Hall.
-‘I mean, I knew he’d blame you Harry, but why Neville and I?
+‘I mean, I knew he’d blame you, Harry, but why Neville and I?
 He had no reason.’

 ‘Actually he did,’ Neville said quietly.
 ‘It was me.’